Alek Thomas Player Props: Diamondbacks vs. Twins

 Alek Thomas At The Plate

-- Thomas has 12 doubles, three triples, seven home runs and 10 walks while batting .229.
+- Thomas is batting .232 with 12 doubles, three triples, seven home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.